 PRC partners participate in virtual and in-person peer-learning activities where they share and receive knowledge and expertise, receive technical assistance, training and coaching, and receive strategic financial support.

 To date, the PRC has influenced equitable resilience-building work in Baltimore, Baltimore County, Detroit, Kansas City, Milwaukee, New Orleans, and Pittsburgh.
-Click here to download the entire 2019 Planning Phase Cohort list.
+Click here to download the entire 2020 Implementation Phase Cohort list.